Retailers rouse Britain's FTSE to fifth day of gains

 By Sudip Kar-Gupta

-LONDON, Feb 11 (Reuters) - Britain’s top equity index rose for a fifth straight session on Tuesday, boosted by retailers which were up strongly on more evidence that the UK’s economic recovery is slowly gathering momentum.
+LONDON, Feb 11 (Reuters) - Britain’s top equity index rose for a fifth straight session on Tuesday, boosted by retailers after data showed a rebound in UK retail sales last month.

+Several traders said next month’s outlook for the UK stock market was positive, as signs of a strengthening in Britain’s economy should help it recover from a fall at the start of the year due to weakening emerging markets.

 Retailers dominated the FTSE’s leaderboard of top-performing stocks, after a monthly industry survey showed British retail sales rebounded after a weak December to record their strongest annual growth since April 2011.